Twisted Road Policies

 This deposit will be credited back to you 72 hours after you return the motorcycle in the condition that you first rented it.
 Depending on your bank and the means of payment, it may take up to seven business days after we release the deposit for the funds to become available in your account.
 Credit cards will usually show a swifter return of the funds.

 VEHICLE ELIGIBILITY REQUIREMENTS POLICY

 Only motorcycles legally registered in the United States are eligible for listing.
-The vehicle must be model year 2000 or newer, have fewer than 50,000 miles/75,000 kilometers, have a clean (e.g., not a "branded" or "salvage") title, have never been declared a total loss, and have a fair market value of up to USD $15,000 in the US or CA $20,000 in Canada.
+We recommend that the vehicle must be model year 2000 or newer and have fewer than 50,000 miles/75,000 kilometers.
+We require that the vehicle have a clean (e.g., not a "branded" or "salvage") title, have never been declared a total loss, and have a fair market value of up to USD$15,000 in the US or CA$20,000 in Canada.